PlusPlusOneGmbH/tdp-tdpbrowser/README.md

 The Browser will install a shortcut in to the UI to open it, but you can also press shortcut (default F7) to open to browser.

-The Browser also has a button to open a commandline (not, windows only) for installing packages directly.
+The Browser also has a button to open a commandline (currently windows only) for installing packages directly.

 To place a File, simply double-click or drag and drop in to the network editor.